What is Heroin?

 Inland Detox is open 24 hours per day and 7 days a week.
-Our goal is to provide our clients with the highest quality care possible.
+Our goal is to provide our clients with the highest quality care possible through our substance abuse treatment options.
 Compared to other detox facilities, we’re considered overstaffed.

 Inland Detox is a premier heroin detox program in the Inland Valley, offering state-of-the-art equipment, a beautiful scenery, and professional staff, located on a stunning campus in Southern, California.

-Our dual-diagnosis approach is what sets us apart from many other detox centers.
-This method allows us to treat not only the physical symptoms of drug detoxification, but also to address the underlying causes of why our clients developed their substance dependencies.
+Our dual diagnosis approach is what sets us apart from many other detox centers.
+This method allows us to treat not only the withdrawal symptoms of drug detoxification, but also to address the underlying causes of why our clients developed their substance abuse problems.
 We believe in offering the highest possible standards of clinical excellence by customizing a treatment plan for each client’s specific needs that helps them transition from our detox center to further levels of treatment and aftercare.

 Choosing to enter a licensed detox facility can be a lifesaving decision for people who have developed a chemical dependency.
 If you or a loved one needs help reclaiming your life and discovering how to live in sobriety, our admissions team is waiting to talk to you 24 hours a day, seven days a week.
 Don’t wait another day to find hope and healing through medical detox.